KrauseFx/FxLifeSheet/README.md

   - Went out of my comfort zone?
   - Number of minutes of Audible
 - Other
-  - Medidated
+  - Meditated
   - Note: what was the main thing I did today?
-  - Binary: Did I set goals for the next day?
+  - Boolean: Did I set goals for the next day?
   - Do you feel excited about what's ahead in the future?

 #### Week